plus3it/win-ebs-backups/README.md

 ## Backup Snapshot Maintenance

-The [maintenance script](README_SnapMaint.md) will comb through the snapshots for your instance and delete ones older than the number of days you specify.
+The [maintenance script](README_SnapMaint.md) will scan through the snapshots for your instance and delete ones older than the number of days you specify.

 ### Prerequisites